victorcastro89/baeta.store/wordpress/wp-content/plugins/rocket-lazy-load/readme.txt

 The element must have the class `rocket-lazyload`, and a `data-bg` attribute, which value is the CSS url for the image.

 == Changelog ==
+= 2.2.1 =
+* Enhancement: add a way to customize the lazyload script options
+* Bugfix: Prevent error on Internet Explorer 11
+* Bugfix: Prevent conflict with WooCommerce variation swatches
+* Bugfix: Prevent empty `src` when the image is an inline base64
+* Bugfix: Prevent issue when the original `src` attribute uses single quotes

+= 2.2 =
+* Enhancement: Update lazyload script to the latest version
+* Enhancement: Use the dimensions of the original image for the placeholder size when possible, to reduce content reflow
+* Enhancement: Ignore images using the new loading attribute introduce by Chrome for browser-native lazyload

 = 2.1.5 =
 * Bugfix: Prevent matching with the wrong data when a data-style attribute is on a div for background images
 * Remove data-cfasync="false" by default